dxx/finders/README.md

 startup.bat
 ```

-Or double click the `startup.bat` file.
+Or double-click the `startup.bat` file.

 #### Shutdown Server